jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 The changelog entry should be in the imperative mood; e.g., write "do this"/"return that" rather than "does this"/"returns that".
 For examples, see: https://www.jenkins.io/changelog/

-Do not include the Jira issue in the changelog entry.
+Do not include the issue in the changelog entry.
-Include the Jira issue in the description of the pull request so that the changelog generator can find it and include it in the generated changelog.
+Include the issue in the description of the pull request so that the changelog generator can find it and include it in the generated changelog.

 You may add multiple changelog entries if applicable by adding a new entry to the list, e.g.
 - First changelog entry